minprog/app-studio/30 Android/00 Projects/10 Projects.md

 ## Unit 2

-In this unit, you'll learn about methods in Java and about creating apps that have multiple screens.
-In fact, we have a cute app for you to make, that has fun stories and many screens!
+In this unit, you'll learn about references in Java and about creating apps that have multiple screens.
+You'll also learn about including resources like text and images in your app.
+In fact, we have a cute app for you to make, that has fun stories and a couple of screens!

 - Practice with Java:
     - [References](/android-exercises/references)